The 4 best vitamins for depression

 It appears that the effects of B vitamins on depression may be helpful both for prevention and for treatment.

+If you're thinking about what vitamins help with mood and anxiety, magnesium is one to consider.
 Magnesium is often referred to as “nature’s chill pill,” and that name is justified.
 This essential mineral plays a role in the process of activating your parasympathetic nervous system.
 It also helps maintain a healthy amount of GABA—a neurotransmitter that calms excitement in the central nervous system and aids relaxation.

 In one randomised study, taking magnesium for six weeks led to a significant improvement in depression symptoms.